knjcode/pytorch-finetuner/README.md

-                        validation accuracy (default: False) --save-best-and-last  save last and latest best model according to the validation accuracy (default: False) --base-lr BASE_LR     initial learning rate (default: 0.001) --lr-factor LR_FACTOR
+                        validation accuracy (default: False) --save-best-and-last  save last and latest best model according to the validation accuracy (default: False) --drop-last           drop the last incomplete batch, if the dataset size is not divisible by the batch size. (default: False) --base-lr BASE_LR     initial learning rate (default: 0.001) --lr-factor LR_FACTOR
                         the ratio to reduce lr on each step (default: 0.1)